Apache ActiveMQ: Technical features

-ActiveMQ employs several modes for high availability, including both file-system and database row-level locking mechanisms, sharing of the persistence store via a shared filesystem, or true replication using Apache ZooKeeper.
-A horizontal scaling mechanism called a Network of Brokers, is also supported out of the box.
-ActiveMQ supports a relatively large number of transport protocols, including OpenWire, STOMP, MQTT, AMQP, REST, and WebSockets.
+ActiveMQ Classic uses several modes for high availability, including both file-system and database row-level locking mechanisms, sharing of the persistence store via a shared filesystem, or true replication using Apache ZooKeeper.
+ActiveMQ supports a horizontal scaling mechanism called a Network of Brokers out of the box.
+ActiveMQ supports a number of transport protocols, including OpenWire, STOMP, MQTT, AMQP, REST, and WebSockets.

 Usage

 ActiveMQ is used in enterprise service bus implementations such as Apache ServiceMix and Mule.
 Other projects using ActiveMQ include Apache Camel and Apache CXF in SOA infrastructure projects.

 Benchmark

 Coinciding with the release of Apache ActiveMQ 5.3, the world's first results for the SPECjms2007 industry standard benchmark were announced.
 Four results were submitted to the SPEC and accepted for publication.
 The results cover different topologies to analyze the scalability of Apache ActiveMQ in two dimensions.